HatchApps/xavier-help/faq.md

 ### What's your Custom Pricing?
 If you have more than 50 clients, please [get in touch](/contact-us.md) and we can arrange a custom plan for you that will meet your needs.

+## Working with Xero

+### How do I connect Xavier to my Xero account?
+A walkthrough of connecting Xavier to Xero can be found in our [Getting Started](/getting-started.md#adding-your-first-client) guide.

+### What Xero data does Xavier use, and how?
+With your approval, we create a *Client* in Xavier out of the data we get from Xero.
+We keep Xavier up to date with any changes in Xero with an automated syncing process.
+Our [Xero Integration](/xero-integration.md#how-do-we-interact-with-xero) guide has more info on the data we use, and the [syncing](/xero-integration.md#syncing) process.

+### Can I stop Xavier from syncing with Xero?
+Yes, you can [disconnect](/xero-integration.md#managing-the-xero-connection) Xavier from Xero, which retains a snapshot of the data in Xavier without further updates.
+You can also [delete](/faq.md#how-can-i-remove-a-client-from-xavier) a client from Xavier completely.

 ## Data Management